Department of Mathematics and Systems Analysis

 The Department of Mathematics and Systems Analysis is seeking

-New hourly-paid teachers in Mathematics and Systems Analysis for spring term 2025.
+New hourly-paid teachers in Mathematics and Systems Analysis for fall term 2025.

 Your tasks include teaching in exercise groups and grading exercises and exams.

 Regarding teaching in mathematics, we expect the applicants to have completed at least 20 credits of mathematical studies at university level with good grades.
+Five credits may also be substituted with a math intensive course from another field of study.
 Regarding teaching in systems analysis (courses MS-C/E2xxx), we expect the applicants to have completed the course they would like to teach.
 If you have previous experience in teaching, it is considered as an advantage, but is not necessary.
 This is a part-time job (2-4 hours/week).
 The salary is 30-40 euros/teaching hour based on your education level.

 Grading exercises and exams will be (typically) compensated separately (300-400 euros depending on your education and the course level).